jenjzhayunvj/yzha0190_GroupA_JenZHANG_IndividualTask/README.md

 This repository contains my individual functional prototype based on our group’s artwork result.
 ![An image of result](assets/mushrooms.png)
 ## 2.2 Unique Animated Visual Properties
-In my individual version, the animation focuses on global audio responsiveness rather than user interaction.
-I animate three key properties of the visual composition:
+In my version, the mushrooms move based on the music instead of the user.
+I mainly animate three things:

-- Global Scale Variation (Amplitude-Driven Breathing Effect) Both the mushroom cap and stem scale together based on sound amplitude.
-This creates a smooth breathing motion, as if the mushrooms inhale and exhale with the rhythm of the music.

-- Stem Deformation (Bass-Driven S-Curve Wobble)
-The stem’s horizontal curvature is modulated by a sine-wave function whose strength corresponds to bass energy.
-Strong bass results in more dramatic wobbling, making the mushrooms visually “dance.”

-- Dynamic Background Brightness (Treble-Responsive Atmosphere) The triangular background brightness is mapped to treble energy.
-Higher frequencies increase overall lightness, enhancing immersion and giving the scene a more vibrant and reactive mood.

-Compared to other group members, my animation approach is fully audio-driven.
-One teammate designed path-based movement where background lines flow along curves and mushrooms bounce vertically while swaying side to side.
-Another teammate is focusing on interaction, allowing users to grab and move mushrooms freely around the canvas.

-In contrast, my version requires no user input and reacts continuously to the sound through scale changes, stem wobbling, and background brightness shifts.
+- Mushrooms grow and shrink gently with the volume
+The whole mushroom scales up and down like breathing when the music gets loud or soft.

+- Stems wiggle more when the drum beats hit
+Low sounds make the stems bend side to side, so it looks like the mushrooms are dancing to the beat.

+- The background becomes brighter when the music gets sharper Higher sounds make the background glow a bit more, so the whole scene feels more alive.

+Compared to other group members, my animation does not need any clicking or dragging.
+One teammate focuses on path-based movement with bouncing mushrooms, and another lets users move the mushrooms around freely.
+My version keeps everything moving on its own and reacts only to sound.

 ## 2.3 Design Inspiration